 Welcome to Marin Poetry Center’s Events!

-Please note that due to precautions related to COVID-19, all in-person Marin Poetry Center events are postponed through May.
+Please note that due to precautions related to COVID-19, all in-person Marin Poetry Center events are postponed until further notice.
 We apologize for any inconvenience and wish you good health and creativity.

 Most events at held at the Mill Valley Public Library, 375 Throckmorton Avenue, Mill Valley, CA. Occasionally, events may be held in alternate locations, as noted in the event details.
 Marin Poetry Center events are free and open to the public, unless noted otherwise.
 All events at the library are cosponsored by Mill Valley Library.

 To view our ongoing list of reading recommendations given by our guest poets, just click reading recommendations.

 Thursday, April 29 | 5:00 PM PST

 This reading series, started during the pandemic and originally featuring poets and writers sheltering in place together, invites literary partners—a broad term that includes writers who work together, live together, or a combination of both—to chat, read favorites from their own and each others’ work, and tell us what collaboration offers their creative practice.